Flooristics, LLC

 Why are Ink Inhibitors Used in Sheet Floors?

-September 28, 2016 by Flooristics staff Leave a Comment
+September 28, 2016 by Flooristics staff 2 Comments

 Filed Under: Floor Safety, Flooring Help, Hardwood and Laminate, Resilient Tagged With: ink inhibitors, laminate flooring

-How To Install a Sheet Vinyl Over an Existing Floor
+Sheet Vinyl, Instillation Over an Existing Floor

-September 27, 2016 by Flooristics staff Leave a Comment
+September 27, 2016 by Flooristics staff 5 Comments

-Putting one type of flooring material over another is pretty common, because most flooring can handle it when prepared properly and it is much less expensive to just go over the top rather than spend time and money tearing up old flooring.
+Putting one type of flooring material over another is pretty common, because most flooring can handle it when prepared properly, and it is much less expensive to just go over the top rather than spend time and money tearing up old flooring.
 Putting vinyl over an existing floor is one of the more popular options. […]

 Filed Under: Floor Safety, Flooring Help, Hardwood and Laminate, Resilient Tagged With: how to install sheet vinyl, how to install vinyl, install vinyl, installing sheet vinyl, sheet vinyl, vinyl on existing floor